Q42/meteor-gke/documentation.md

 Prerequisites
 -------------

 Follow the steps in [Before You Begin](https://cloud.google.com/container-engine/docs/before-you-begin) to create a project, enable billing, and activate the Container Engine and Compute Engine APIs.
+Don't forget to turn on the preview component!

+Now you'll need to sign in to your Google account.

+    gcloud auth login

 Set the [Google Compute Engine zone](https://cloud.google.com/compute/docs/zones#available) and region to use.
 You won't need to specify the --zone flag in your gcloud commands once this is set.

     gcloud config set compute/zone europe-west1-c
     gcloud config set compute/region europe-west1

+### TODO: just run createcluster.sh
+- and create a disk
+- create a docker container from your meteor app
+- publish the container
+-

 Create a Container Engine cluster